typst-community/rowmantic/docs/rowmantic-manual.typ

   )
 }

-For improved table ergonomics, the table sizes the number of columns by the longest row.
-All rows are effectively completed so that they are of full length.
-This creates a better the editing experience, as rows can be filled out gradually.
+For improved table ergonomics, the longest row determines the number of columns, and all rows are effectively completed so that they are of full length.
+This creates a better the editing experience, as rows and columns can be filled out gradually.

 #outline(depth: 2)